fnk0c/organon/README.md

 This program focuses on automating the download, installation and compilation of pentest tools from source

 # ATTENTION!
-###server is currently down thus is unavailable to connect to database

 This tool is in development phase and **may does not work properly**.
 Tool developed for Debian systems (apt)